DeniseBehrmann/DeniseBehrmann/README.md

 ## 👩‍💻 Denise Behrmann | Data Analyst & Cybersecurity Learner

-Greetings, I'm Denise — a German based in Ireland since 2011.
+Greetings, I'm Denise — originally from Gemany based in Ireland since 2011.
 I have a background in science and QA testing, with experience leading data evaluation teams and working across industries.
 I recently completed the Google Data Analytics Certificate and created a full R case study using Fitbit data.
 Now I'm diving into cybersecurity, with a focus on penetration testing and digital forensics.

 I’m building a tech-focused career and portfolio that reflect my analytical mindset and love of hands-on learning.
 I’m especially interested in remote work (partly so I can care for my chronically ill cat 🐾).